History of money: Non-monetary exchange

+Anthropologists argue that non-monetary societies operated primarily through gift economies and debt systems, where goods and services circulated through social obligations rather than market exchange.
+In contrast, classical economic theory, dating back to Adam Smith, posits that money emerged from barter to solve the inefficiency of finding trading partners with matching wants.
+However, there is no historical or contemporary evidence of a society in which barter served as the main mode of exchange.
+The distinction between these exchange systems is not always clear as transactions often combined economic and social elements.

 Gifting and debt

 There is no evidence, historical or contemporary, of a society in which barter is the main mode of exchange;

 instead, non-monetary societies operated largely along the principles of gift economy and debt.
 When barter did in fact occur, it was usually between either complete strangers or potential enemies.

-Barter

-With barter, an individual possessing any surplus of value, such as a measure of grain or a quantity of livestock, could directly exchange it for something perceived to have similar or greater value or utility, such as a clay pot or a tool, however, the capacity to carry out barter transactions is limited in that it depends on a coincidence of wants.
-For example, a farmer has to find someone who not only wants the grain he produced but who could also offer something in return that the farmer wants.